zuozhenggh/learning-library/data-management-library/data-lake/lakehouse-configuration.md

 ## Introduction

-In planning the Oracle Lake House, we know that there are several components that are needed to support the data lake and continue to maintain it.
+In planning the Oracle Lakehouse, we know that there are several components that are needed to support the data lake and continue to maintain it.
 This first lab will allow us to combine these steps together for consistent polices, users and configurations for the Oracle Cloud Infrastructure tools that we will be using throughout this workshop.

 Estimated Lab Time: 15 minutes